-Weather can have a major impact on energy bills, and when the outdoor temperatures become extreme, your heating and cooling equipment works harder to keep your home comfortable.
+Weather can significantly impact energy bills, and when the outdoor temperatures become extreme, your heating and cooling equipment works harder to keep your home comfortable.

 Never heard of a degree day?
-Don’t worry, you’re not alone.
-Let’s take a look at what degree days are and why they’re important for electric utilities.
+Don’t worry; you’re not alone.
+Let’s take a look at what degree days are and why they’re essential for electric utilities.

-So, the more extreme the outdoor temperatures, the higher the number of degree days.
-And the higher the number of degree days, the higher the amount of energy used for space heating and cooling.
-Summer is in full swing, so let’s look at cooling degree days.
+So, the more extreme the outdoor temperatures — the higher the number of degree days.
+And the higher the number of degree days — the higher the amount of energy used for space heating and cooling.
+Summer may be coming to an end, but we still have some warm days ahead, so let’s look at cooling degree days.